a-fadzlina/xcel/README.md

 # Excel
 Portfolio of all my projects conducted on excel.
 These are personal projects done for the purpose of upskilling.

-To view the excel files, you may click and download from the list above.
+To view the excel files, you may click and download the .xlsx file from the list above.

 - Awesome Chocolate Sales:
   - Created a dashboard and quick sales report from sales data of a fictional chcolate company.